MPF Investment

 Step 1: Making contributions

-• Regular employees: both employers and employees are required to make contributions, which are submitted to the trustees by the employers
+• Regular employees: both employers and employees are required to make contributions, which are paid to the trustees by the employers via the eMPF Platform

-• Self-employed persons: contributions are directly submitted to the trustees
+• Self-employed persons: contributions are directly paid to the trustees via the eMPF Platform

-Step 2: Collection, verification and allocation of contributions to scheme members’ accounts by trustees
+Step 2: Collection, verification and allocation of contributions to scheme members' accounts through the eMPF Platform

 Step 3: MPF fund investment